AdrianLThomas/presentations/slides/load-testing-with-k6/load-testing-with-k6.md

 <!-- Context: Once our tests were running nightly in CI, and things were stable.
 One morning, we spotted a performance drop.
 Git bisecting the issue and re-running the load tests helped me identify the issue, which was also impacting a bunch of other services and teams across the organization.
 It was a minor OTEL update dependabot introduced! -->

-TODO - does this fit here?
+TODO - where does this fit?

 ---
+*Anecdote: Residual Sidecar Impacting Scaling*

+TODO - where does this fit?